Introduction to Therapeutic Horticulture

 • how TH supports a range of outcomes across diverse environments

-If your goal is to practice therapeutic horticulture (facilitate and/or develop programs), we recommend continuing into the advanced pathway courses (Facilitation; Program Development & Management).
+If your goal is to practice therapeutic horticulture (facilitate and/or develop programs), we recommend continuing on to the Advanced Therapeutic Horticulture Skills Course.

 No. This course does not certify you as a Horticultural Therapist (HT).

 This course provides training in therapeutic horticulture foundations.
-Even the full Therapeutic Horticulture Certificate pathway is designed to prepare learners to practice therapeutic horticulture—not horticultural therapy.
+Even the Advanced Therapeutic Horticulture Certificate is designed to prepare learners to practice therapeutic horticulture—not horticultural therapy.

 Horticultural therapy is a distinct clinical profession with its own training pathways and requirements; this course focuses on therapeutic horticulture as an evidence-informed practice approach.